-5.9.
+- 5.9.
 Brick is a versatile and common material, used widely throughout the New Forest.
 As with clay tiles, the textures and colours of handmade bricks cannot be adequately replicated by machine made bricks.
 When using brick, attention must also be paid to the mortar mix, bond and pointing type.
 The proposed bricks should match the local vernacular brick in texture, colour, size, mortar, and bonding pattern.
-The use of lime putty mortar in new brickwork for aesthetic, practical and sustainable reasons will be encouraged.
+The use of lime putty mortar in new brickwork for aesthetic, practical and sustainable reasons will be encouraged. - Cob has rarely been used in modern 5.10. construction, but the material is currently seeing a revival in response to the current climate crisis, as a sustainable, energy efficient material.
+It is also important that appropriate materials are used for cob repair to older properties; cob blocks should be used to stitch cracks and fill eroded areas and finished with a breathable lime render.
+Cement block and brickwork should be avoided as they absorb water and dry at different rates to cob, which will cause further cracking.
+Cement render and mortar filling should also be avoided as this traps moisture into the cob and causes it to deteriorate.

-Buff brick and plum brick dwellings sitting side by side in Exbury
+Buff brick and plum brick dwellings sitting side by side, Exbury